0xAX/linux-insides/SyncPrim/sync-3.md

 Introduction to the semaphores in the Linux kernel
 --------------------------------------------------------------------------------

 So, what is it `semaphore`?
-As you may gues - `semaphore` is yet another mechanism for support of thread or process synchronization.
+As you may guess - `semaphore` is yet another mechanism for support of thread or process synchronization.
 The Linux kernel already provides implementation of one synchronization mechanism - `spinlocks`, why do we need in yet another one?
 To answer on this question we need to know details of both of these mechanisms.
-We already familar with the `spinlocks`, so let's start from this mechanism.
+We already familiar with the `spinlocks`, so let's start from this mechanism.

 The main idea behind `spinlock` concept is a lock which will be acquired for a very short time.
 We can't sleep when a lock acquired by a process or thread, because other processes wait us.
-[Context switch](https://en.wikipedia.org/wiki/Context_switch) is not not allowed because [preemption](https://en.wikipedia.org/wiki/Preemption_%28computing%29) is disabled to avlid [deadlocks](https://en.wikipedia.org/wiki/Deadlock).
+[Context switch](https://en.wikipedia.org/wiki/Context_switch) is not not allowed because [preemption](https://en.wikipedia.org/wiki/Preemption_%28computing%29) is disabled to avoid [deadlocks](https://en.wikipedia.org/wiki/Deadlock).

 In this way, [semaphores](https://en.wikipedia.org/wiki/Semaphore_%28programming%29) is a good solution for locks which may be acquired for a long time.
 In other way this mechanism is not optimal for locks that acquired for a short time.
 To understand this, we need to know what is `semaphore`.